Crab-Robotics/Crabot/README.md

 ## Features

 Our main program is called [`uber.py`](https://github.com/Crab-Robotics/Crabot/blob/master/uber.py), and we use it to run all of the missions we complete as part of the challenge.
-The program runs It starts an infinite loop (that means it runs forever) that waits for a button press.
+The program starts an infinite loop (that means it runs forever) that waits for a button press.
 Then, depending on which button is pressed, it runs a different program.
 The programs it runs are:

 - **UP**: [`run_basketball.py`](https://github.com/Crab-Robotics/Crabot/blob/master/run_basketball.py)
 - **RIGHT**: [`run_cube.py`](https://github.com/Crab-Robotics/Crabot/blob/master/run_cube.py)